You’ll get what you are given – attitudes in LNG sales

 But when it comes to the legit buyers, attitudes are just as bad as LNG sellers behave as if they have a monopoly in selling the stuff and hence everyone has to accept whatever they are thrown at.

-They have a point as today’s world really starves for more LNG.
-Up until 2011, it looked as if the market is going to loosen a bit which in turn would have changed sellers attitudes towards buyers a bit.
+They have a point as today’s world starves for more LNG.
+Up until 2011, it looked as if the market was going to loosen a bit which in turn would have changed sellers’ attitudes towards buyers a bit.

 Then came Fukushima and everything went for the steam cooker.
-Sellers have gotten so used to this crazy state of affairs that for a sellers representative just being seen behaving a bit buyer friendly would seriously put his career in jeopardy.
-And if you are a sellers representative, you squeeze the lemon as much as you possibly can with absolutely no regard for the ulterior damage.
+Sellers have gotten so used to this crazy state of affairs that for a seller representative just being seen behaving a bit buyer-friendly would seriously put his career in jeopardy.
+And if you are a seller’s representative, you squeeze the lemon as much as you possibly can with absolutely no regard for the ulterior damage.

 But the danger comes from somewhere else.
-Huge margins as today’s oil world throw at sellers, have gotten them spendthrift.
+Huge margins as today’s oil world throws at sellers, have gotten them spendthrift.
 When money is no problem, one uses to take care of any problem by throwing that money at it until the problem goes away.
-Many oil producing countries have used large swathes of their oil riches in order to pacify a restive population by doling out cheap energy, housing, and food.
+Many oil-producing countries have used large swathes of their oil riches to pacify a restive population by doling out cheap energy, housing, and food.

-But those subsidies have grown exponentially and rolled them back for just a little bit is like throwing a burning torch into a barrel full with gasoline vapors.
+But those subsidies have grown exponentially and rolling them back for just a little bit is like throwing a burning torch into a barrel full of gasoline vapors.
 It’s going to blow.

 The high oil price and a feeling that it will go higher still has lured the oil producers into believing that the bonanza would be never-ending.
 They have stopped working on their real problems so they have lost the capability to do so.
 Now they are dependent on expensive oil for their survival and this was of their own doing.
 Shale had no part in this.

 The gas revolution in the US – still the biggest energy user worldwide – puts this fragile house of cards in grave danger.
-Lets put it in blunt words.
+Let’s put it in blunt words.
 The current situation is much more serious for sellers than it is for buyers.
-And the atmosphere in the sellers camp must be poisonous right now – a little bit like the situation in the Führerbunker in the dying days of the second world war.
+And the atmosphere in the seller camp must be poisonous right now – a little bit like the situation in the Führerbunker in the dying days of the Second World War.
 Hitler was nuts and everyone knew it.
 Most Germans had already realized that everything was lost already and the only realistic option was an immediate ceasefire.

 But telling the Führer meant confronting him and that was certain death.
-One cannot blame people do not want to risk the wrath of the Führer when death was certain.
-Hope, things might turn out otherwise was still prevalent even if no one had a clue what that might realistically be in the end.
+One cannot blame people who do not want to risk the wrath of the Führer when death is certain.
+Hope, that things might turn out otherwise was still prevalent even if no one had a clue what that might realistically be in the end.

-Sellers will not like this but there really is no choice.
+Sellers will not like this but there is no choice.
 And don’t expect them to give in easily.
 They will resist it to the very last bullet.
-Organisations and companies of this size cannot change because it is wise to change.
+Organizations and companies of this size cannot change because it is wise to change.
 They only change when death is imminent.
-Sometimes death has to be almost consumed as otherwise, no-one makes the hard choices necessary.
+Sometimes death has to be almost consumed as otherwise, no one makes the hard choices necessary.
 Look at Greece.
 How long do they know that they have a problem?
 Quite a while.
 When have they started to fix something in earnest?
-5 minutes past 12 actually.
+5 minutes past 12.

-Price Waleed is absolutely right with what he says.
+Price Waleed is right with what he says.
 But it will not change a thing in the kingdom as there is still an awful lot of substance to waste.
-And so will LNG sellers attitudes not change as well.
-Why should they when the world is a huge apple pie to them.
+And so will LNG seller’s attitudes not change as well.
+Why should they when the world is a huge apple pie to them?

 0 replies